How to Contact Us: CLOSED Dec 22-27 Merry Christmas!

 Most systems are pretty maintenance free.
 All of the main & submain lines (oval hose, layflat, blue-stripe) can be driven across as long as you are careful not to hit any connections and fittings that you may have installed inline.
 You will need to keep any filters, pumps, fertilizer injectors and timers from freezing by storing them in a warm place or to thoroughly drain all water from them.

-FREEZING TEMPS: TAKE YOUR TIMERS, FILTERS & FERTILIZER INJECTORS INDOORS IN THE WINTER TIME!
+FREEZING TEMPS: DRAIN THEM & TAKE YOUR TIMERS, FILTERS & FERTILIZER INJECTORS INDOORS IN THE WINTER TIME!

 Colorful, Detailed Instructions come with each of our Kits, Pieces of Equipment, Injector Systems, Filters, etc. If you are missing these, please call or email us immediately.